mecid/mecid.github.io/_posts/2023-08-01-mastering-storekit2.md

 }
 ```

-We use our Store type to fetch and display the list of available in-app purchases.
-An instance of the Product type contains all information we need to show, like the title, description, and price of an in-app purchase.
+We use our *Store* type to fetch and display the list of available in-app purchases.
+An instance of the *Product* type contains all information we need to show, like the title, description, and price of an in-app purchase.

-The Product type also has the purchase function that we can use to start an in-app purchase flow for a particular product.
-It returns an instance of the PurchaseResult enum defining three cases: success, pending, and userCancelled.
+The *Product* type also has the *purchase* function that we can use to start an in-app purchase flow for a particular product.
+It returns an instance of the *PurchaseResult* enum defining three cases: *success*, *pending*, and *userCancelled*.

 ```swift
 @MainActor final class Store: ObservableObject {